White House journalists use annual press dinner to celebrate First Amendment

 Association President Eugene Daniels said in an email to the organization’s 900 members last month that the dinner was meant to “honor journalistic excellence and a robust, independent media covering the most powerful office in the world.”

 The event, which raises money for journalism scholarships, remains a highlight of the Washington social calendar.
 The ballroom at the Washington Hilton was still packed with journalists, newsmakers and even a few celebrities.
-Daniels singled out Debra Tice, whose son Austin has been missing for a decade since disappearing in Syria.
+Daniels singled out Debra Tice, whose son Austin has not been heard from other than in a video, released weeks after he went missing in Syria in 2012, that showed him blindfolded and held by armed men.

 “We’ve been tested and attacked.
 But every single day our members get up, they run to the White House — plane, train, automobile — with one mission, holding the powerful accountable,” Daniels said.